 Nerve Cell Functions

 The principal function of nerve cells is to generate the electric nerve impulses, process, transmit and receive them between various organs.
 They carry these nerve signals from one part of the body to another part of the body.

 - In layperson’s terms, nerve cells receive impulses or signals (chemical ions) from other nerve cells via their dendrites.

 - Then, the signal passes through the cell body (aka soma), onto the axon, and towards the axon terminal (a long thin part of a neuron).

 - These neurotransmitters (or electrical charge) pass through a tiny gap called a Synapse and are then received by a dendrite of the neighboring nerve cell.

 - Then it continues to the next nerve cell in a loop until they reach the final destination – the brain.

-- All these steps happen in a fraction of nanosecond involuntarily (such as touching fire or ice, seeing the light, and hearing a sound or any external stimulations).
+- All these steps involuntarily happen in a nanosecond fraction (such as touching fire or ice, seeing the light, and hearing a sound or any external stimulations).